liam2/liam2/doc/usersguide/source/processes.rst

 To execute a function, it has to be either:

-#. specified in the "processes" section of the simulation block of the model.
+#. specified in the "processes" section of the simulation block of the model (if it does not require any argument).

    *example* ::